ppy/osu-wiki/news/2026/2026-04-11-osutaiko-world-cup-2026-quarterfinals-recap.md

 ## Score highlights

 - This week's NM2, [CHON - Splash](https://osu.ppy.sh/beatmapsets/2530697#taiko/5593663), was one of the hardest accuracy tests in recent history.
 When we say it has multiple BPM changes per second, we're not joking!
-For Indonesia's ::{ flag=ID }:: [-Sera](https://osu.ppy.sh/users/6048245), though, this was just another tech pick to shine on.
+For Indonesia's ::{ flag=ID }:: ::-Sera::{ user-id=6048245 }, though, this was just another tech pick to shine on.
 He stunned everyone with a 99.9% full combo against Slovakia, then proved it wasn't a fluke with a 99.85% FC the next day against New Zealand.
 These were the top two scores of the weekend on a map contested by many top teams!

 ---